History of the Boston Celtics: 2017–2026: Brown and Tatum

 The Celtics kept a majority of their roster entering the 2024–25 season, and though they were not as dominant as the previous season, they still finished with 62 wins, their first back-to-back 60-win seasons since the 2008–09 season.
 In the 2025 NBA playoffs, the Celtics qualified as the 2nd seed.
 But after defeating the Orlando Magic in five games of the first round, they lost in the conference semifinals to the New York Knicks in six games.
-Game 4 of the Knicks series at Madison Square Garden saw all-star Jayson Tatum suffer a season-ending Achilles tendon rupture, which also forced him to sit out the entire 2025–26 season.
+Game 4 of the Knicks series at Madison Square Garden saw all-star Jayson Tatum suffer a season-ending Achilles tendon rupture, which also forced him to sit out until March 6,2026, against the Dallas Mavericks.

 The Celtics made some major offseason moves to abide under the new salary apron rules, trading key players Jrue Holiday to the Portland Trail Blazers, and Kristaps Porzingis to the Atlanta Hawks.

+In 2025, the team was sold to a private-equity led investor group led by Bill Chisolm.

+2026–present: Post-Jaylen Brown and arrival of Paul George

+In July 2026, the Celtics traded Jaylen Brown to the Philadelphia 76ers for Paul George, two first-round draft picks, and two second-round draft picks.